Successor Feature Representations: Experiments

 \subsection{Continuous Features - Racer Environment}

-\paragraph{Environment and Tasks:} We further evaluated the agents in a 2D environment with continuous features (Fig.~\ref{fig:racer_env} - a).
+\paragraph{Environment and Tasks:} We further evaluated the agents in a 2D environment with continuous features (Fig.~\ref{fig:racer_env},~a).
 The agent starts at a random position and drives around for 200 timesteps before the episode ends.
 Similar to a car, the agent has an orientation and momentum, so that it can only drive straight, or in a right or left curve.
 The agent reappears on the opposite side if it exits one side.
 The distance to 3 markers are provided as features $\phi \in \R^3$.
-Rewards depend on the distances $r= \sum_{k=1}^3 r_k{\phi_k}$, where each component $r_k$ has 1 or 2 preferred distances defined by Gaussian functions.
-For each of the 37 tasks, the number of Gaussians and their properties ($\mu$, $\sigma$) are randomly sampled for each feature dimension.
-Fig.~\ref{fig:racer_env} (a) shows a reward function with dark areas depicting higher rewards.
-The agent has to learn to drive around in such a way as to maximize its trajectory over positions with high rewards.
+Rewards depend on the distances $r= \sum_{k=1}^3 r_k(\phi_k)$, where each component $r_k$ has 1 or 2 preferred distances defined by Gaussian functions.
+For each of the 40 tasks, the number of Gaussians and their properties ($\mu$, $\sigma$) are randomly sampled for each feature dimension.
+Fig.~\ref{fig:racer_env}~(a) shows a reward function with dark areas depicting higher rewards.
 The state space is a high-dimensional vector $s \in \R^{120}$ encoding the agent's position and orientation.
-As before, the 2D position is encoded using a $10\times10$ grid of two-dimensional Gaussian radial basis functions.
+The 2D position is encoded by a $10\times10$ grid of two-dimensional Gaussian radial basis functions.
 Similarly, the orientation is also encoded using $20$ Gaussian radial basis functions.

-\paragraph{Agents:} We used the CXi agent as the task has continuous feature spaces.
-The reward weights $\tilde{\w}_i$ for SFQL were approximated before each task based on randomly sampled features and rewards.
-We further evaluated agents (SFQL-R, CXi-R) that approximated the weights $\w_i$ of a linear reward model during the task is executed and agents (SFQL-$h$, CXi-$h$) that also had to approximate the features using data of QL from the first 10 tasks.
+\paragraph{Agents:} We used the C\sfrql agent as the task has continuous feature spaces.
+The reward weights $\tilde{\w}_i$ for \sfql were approximated before each task based on randomly sampled features and rewards.
+We further evaluated agents (\sfql-R, C\sfrql-R) that approximated a linear reward model during task execution and agents (\sfql-$h$, C\sfrql-$h$) that approximated the features using data collected of the Q-learning agent from the first 10 tasks.